Death of Hank Williams: Aftermath

-The president of MGM told Billboard magazine that the company got only about five requests for pictures of Williams during the weeks prior to his death, but over 300 afterwards.
-The local record shops sold out of all of their records, and customers were asking for all records ever released by Williams.
+The president of Metro-Goldwyn-Mayer told Billboard magazine that the company got only about five requests for pictures of Williams during the weeks prior to his death, but over 300 afterwards.
+The local record shops sold out of all of their Hank Williams records, and customers were asking for all records ever released by Williams.
 His final single released during his lifetime was ironically titled "I'll Never Get Out of This World Alive".
-"Your Cheatin' Heart" was written and recorded in 1952 but released in 1953 after Williams's death.
-The song was number one on the country charts for six weeks.
-It provided the title for the 1964 biographic film of the same name, which starred George Hamilton.
-The Cadillac in which Williams was riding just before he died is now preserved at the Hank Williams Museum in Montgomery, Alabama.
+"Your Cheatin' Heart", released posthumously in late January, hit number one on the country charts for six weeks.
+It also provided the title for the 1964 biographical film of the same name, which starred George Hamilton.
+The Cadillac in which Williams was riding when he died is now preserved at the Hank Williams Museum in Montgomery.